Signed, Sealed, Delivered I'm Yours: Blue version

 "Signed, Sealed, Delivered I'm Yours" was covered in 2003 by English boy band Blue.
 Their version includes vocals from Angie Stone and Wonder.
-This was the second single from Blue's third album, Guilty (2003), and was released in Australia two weeks before it was issued in the UK.
-The cover peaked at number 11 on the UK Singles Chart and reached the top 20 on the charts of six other countries.
-Janet Jackson was originally approached to cover the song with the group but could not proceed due to scheduling conflicts.
+The song was released as the second single from Blue's third album, Guilty (2003).
+In Australia, "Signed, Sealed, Delivered I'm Yours" was released two weeks before it was issued in the United Kingdom.
+American singer Janet Jackson was originally approached to cover the song with the group but could not proceed due to scheduling conflicts.